 Don’t worry!
 It’s normal.
 Many babies—especially those who are younger than 12 months old—have not developed the dexterity to hold onto their food, so naturally their food falls to the floor as they learn how to grip.
 After the 12-month mark, babies start to learn that they can throw food to assert their independence or get attention from you.
 Don’t react in a negative way; simply offer the food to them one more time.
 If they throw it again, try applying a little tough love: “I see you are throwing your food.
 Okay, breakfast is over.
 We’ll have more to eat at snack time.”
 Then remove the meal.
 During this phase, if you have a family dog, consider moving the pet outside or into a separate room at mealtimes to limit your babies’ temptation to drop or throw food for the fun of watching the dog react.
 Read more in our post on throwing food.

 It's important to remember that chewing is a learned behavior.
 While it is true that adults generally chew their food more completely than infants or toddlers, this does not mean that young eaters are not absorbing adequate nutrients.
-There is no evidence to suggest that infants who follow baby-led weaning or a finger food first approach weigh less than spoon-fed babies, nor do they face an increased risk of nutritional deficiencies.
+There is no evidence to suggest that infants who follow baby-led weaning (self-feeding) weigh less than spoon-fed babies, nor do they face an increased risk of nutritional deficiencies.